 If you have been in the skiing world for any length of time, you will more than probably be aware of Volkl Mantra skis 2015.
-They have been on the market for a number of years and still fly from the shelves.
+They have been on the market for a number of years and still fly off the shelves.
 The original ski has been updated to ensure the Volkls remain at the forefront of ski technology.

 They may be the perfect ski for you if your skill set is advanced.